tebelorg/Tist/gist/README.md

-This folder contains index.php which presents your embedded gist as a single page with header background image, and also .htaccess file for mapping /gist/name_of_your_gist to /gist/index.php?show=name_of_your_gist.
+This folder contains index.php which displays your embedded gist as a single page with header background image, and also .htaccess file for mapping /gist/name_of_your_gist to /gist/index.php?show=name_of_your_gist.